OjHa-AnJaLi1903/Country_Info_App/README.md

-# 🌍 Country Info Web App
+# 🌍 Country Info App

 A lightweight, responsive web application that provides detailed information about countries using the [REST Countries API](https://restcountries.com/).
 Built entirely using **HTML**, **CSS**, and **Vanilla JavaScript**, this app offers a smooth user experience without any frameworks or build tools.